Search by Keyword

 The final repeat of the chorus is quite similar arrangement-wise to the first chorus except for two obvious additions.
 No doubt because of the absence of the ascending violin line heard in the second chorus, the decision was made for Paul to overdub a solo vocal reprise of the “aah, look at all the lonely people” melody line of the intro/bridge to superimpose two characteristic elements of the song and distinguish the conclusion for a big final impression.
 Additionally, the single violin melody line of the eighth measure is confined to quarter notes and joined in harmony by the rest of the octet to round off the arrangement for a suitable ending.

-Paul’s vocal performance is stunning in its simplicity while ‘spot on’ in pitch.
+Paul’s vocal performance is stunning in its simplicity while "spot on" in pitch.
 His delivery conveys the despair of his story perfectly.
 John and George’s harmonies, while not intrinsically important, nonetheless are performed well and add a “Beatle-ness” to the song.
-(And shame on you, John, for singing “lovely people” instead of “lonely,” if that is what you did…that would be something he would do. :-) )
+(And shame on you, John, for singing “lovely people” or "lowly people" instead of “lonely,” if that is what you did…that would be something he would do. :-) )

 As was his soon-to-be-established habit, Paul took to introducing characters and painting a vivid picture (arguably his most vivid) of their story.
 First off, though, he expresses his observance of “all the lonely people,” then beginning with his first example of a lonely person, “Eleanor Rigby.”
 She is seen picking up “the rice in a church where a wedding has been.”
 He then gives the first of six four-syllable dour opinions of the situation found in the song, which are all found in the final measure of the verses.
 This one is “lives in a dream.”